-Parabens are one of the most common ingredients in most cosmetic products, including deodorant.
-It’s not proven that parabens cause breast cancer, but the fact that they’re linked is enough to be concerned.
+Parabens are a preservative, and one of the most common ingredients in most cosmetic products, including deodorant.
+They show up on ingredients lists as methylparaben, propylparaben, butylparaben, or ethylparaben.
+Like aluminum, parabens get absorbed by your skin and impersonate estrogen1.
+It’s not proven that parabens cause breast cancer, but the FDA is monitoring new data that emerges.
+The fact that they’re linked is enough to be concerned, not to mention they're unnecessary.

 Choosing the right natural deodorant

-The key to selecting the right all-natural deodorant is the ingredient’s list.
-You want a safe, natural deodorant that achieves maximum effect, with the least amount of ingredients.
-We've complied a best of list.
+The key to selecting the right natural deodorant is the ingredients list.
+You want a natural deodorant with worry-free ingredients that gets the job done and is a joy to use.
+The icing on top?
+A product that is maximally effective using the fewest ingredients possible.
+We've complied a best-of list.
 Many of these ingredients you might even have in your kitchen.
-That's right, You know something's safe when it's good enough to eat.
+That's right.
+You know something's safe when it's good enough to eat (though please abstain).
 Here’s what to look for:

 If you’ve ever been sunburned, you’ve probably heard of aloe.
-It’s natural, effective, and wonderful.
+It’s natural, effective at combatting bacteria, and gentle on sensitive skin.

 This little miracle powder is a great moisture absorbing agent.

-If there’s something coconut oil can’t do, when haven’t found it yet.
+If there’s something coconut oil can’t do, we haven’t found it yet.
 Coconut oil moisturizes, soothes irritated skin, and is anti-microbial.

 It's not just for thickening soups and sauces.
-Corn starch naturally absorbs moisture in a clean and natural way.
+Corn starch naturally absorbs moisture.

 A centuries old moisture-absorbing agent that is known to be gentle, yet effective.